-Initial and annual Security Awareness Training includes security best practices, threat recognition, privacy, compliance and policy requirements, and reporting obligations.
+Initial and annual Security Awareness Training includes security best practices, threat recognition, privacy, compliance, and policy requirements, and reporting obligations.
 Upon completion of training, personnel must complete a security and privacy quiz with a passing score.
 All required VA privacy training must be completed in TMS prior to the user being provisioned.
-This training includes but is not limited to the following: Privacy and HIPAA Requirements, Privacy and HIPAA Training, VA Privacy and Information Security Awareness and Rules of Behavior.
+This training includes but is not limited to the following: Privacy and HIPAA Requirements, Privacy and HIPAA Training, VA Privacy and Information Security Awareness and Rules of Behavior, and ITWD Information Security and Privacy Role-Based Training for Software Developers.

-8.4 Has Authorization and Accreditation (A&A) been completed for the system?
-Yes
+8.4 The Authorization and Accreditation (A&A) completed for the system.

-8.4a If Yes, provide:
+8.4a If completed, provide:

 - 1. The Security Plan Status: Compliant - 2.
-The System Security Plan Status Date: 15-Nov-2023 - 3.
-The Authorization Status: Authorized To Operate - 4.
-The Authorization Date: 02-Mar-2023 - 5.
-The Authorization Termination Date: 02-Mar-2025 - 6.
-The Risk Review Completion Date: 07-Apr-2023 - 7.
-The FIPS 199 classification of the system (LOW/MODERATE/HIGH): HIGH-HIGH -HIGH
+The System Security Plan Status Date: 9-Jan-2024 - 3.
+The Authorization Status: Authority-To-Operate - 4.
+The Authorization Date: 3-Sep-2024

+- 5. The Authorization Termination Date: 27-June-2025 - 6.
+The Risk Review Completion Date: 27-June-2024 - 7.
+The FIPS 199 classification of the system (LOW/MODERATE/HIGH): HIGH HIGH HIGH